leangjia/blender_docs/trunk/blender_docs/manual/interface/splash.rst

 To reopen the splash screen click on the Blender icon in the Topbar and select *Splash Screen*.

 Information Region
-   The upper part of the splash screen contains the splash image with a lot of key information overlaid.
+   The upper part of the splash screen contains the splash image with the Blender version in the top right Interactive Region

-   Title
-      Besides the Blender icon and text, it shows the Blender version. e.g. the current version is |BLENDER_VERSION|.
-   Date
-      At the top-right corner, you can see the date of when Blender was compiled.
-   Hash
-      The Git Hash.
-This can be useful to give to support personnel, when diagnosing a problem.
-   Branch
-      Optional branch name.
-Interactive Region
    The interactive region is the bottom half of the splash screen.